 KAVAD (488 - 531)

 There's no shortage of sources for the long and interesting reign of Kavad.
 Unfortunately they disagree dramatically with each other, and reconstructing the exact course of events is impossible.
 It's made more complicated because he was actually king twice - with a three-year (or 2- or 6-year) interval where his brother Zamasp replaced him.
-This page tries to make sense of the confusion.
+This page is a personal take which tries to make sense of the confusion.

 Kavad's first reign (AD 488 - 496) - the young idealist